Milestone Treasury Obligations Fund

 The Milestone Treasury Obligations Fund is a money market fund that seeks to provide its shareholders with the maximum current income that is consistent with the preservation of capital and the maintenance of liquidity.

 The Fund may invest in U.S. Treasury obligations or repurchase agreements without limit.
 Although the Fund intends to be fully invested in these instruments, it may hold a de minimis amount of cash for a short period prior to investment or payment of the proceeds of redemption.

 The Fund will maintain an average maturity computed on a dollar-weighted basis of 60 days or less and a dollar-weighted average life of 120 days or less.

 CLS utilizes a team approach for management of the Fund.
-CLS Senior Portfolio Manager of CLS Marc Pfeffer and CLS Chief Investment Officer of CLS, and Josh Jenkins, CFA, Portfolio Manager of CLS, each serve as portfolio manager for the Fund.
-Mr. Pfeffer has been portfolio manager of the Fund since its inception in January 2012.
+Marc Pfeffer, Senior Portfolio Manager of CLS, Rusty Vanneman, CFA, Chief Investment Officer of CLS, and Josh Jenkins, CFA, Portfolio Manager of CLS, each serve as portfolio managers for the Fund.
+Mr. Pfeffer has been a portfolio manager of the Fund since its inception in January 2012.
 Mr. Vanneman has served as a portfolio manager of the Fund since May 2014.
 Mr. Jenkins has served as a portfolio manager of the Fund since April 2016.